cicsdev/cics-java-liberty-mq-jms/README.md

  1. MQ queue - DEMO.MDBQUEUE - This must be defined as shareable

 ### To configure CICS
-1 Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)
+1.Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)

-2  Download and install the MQ V9 RAR.
+2.Download and install the MQ V9 RAR.
 This is available at [Fix Central](http://www-01.ibm.com/support/docview.wss?uid=swg21633761) and then define the RAR in the Liberty server.xml configuration file as follows:
 `<variable name="wmqJmsClient.rar.location" value="/u/cics1/RARs/wmq.jmsra.rar"/>`

-3 Ensure the following Liberty features are present in server.xml
+3.Ensure the following Liberty features are present in server.xml
  ```xml
 <feature>cicsts:core-1.0</feature>
 <feature>wmqJmsClient-2.0</feature>